bagder/uncurled/money.md

-In more situations than not, the paying company would then ask for and prefer that I maintain all copyrights for all the changes and that I not make it publicly noticable that this was in fact paid for by this company.
+In more situations than not, the paying company would then ask for and prefer that I maintain all copyrights for all the changes and that I not make it publicly noticeable that this was in fact paid for by this company.
 For the casual outsider, it appears as if I just had a period if extra motivation and energy and one fine day delivered this feature.